 Advice to improve your legal writing can sound flippant.
-How many times have you heard:
+How often have you heard “rules” like these?

 “Follow the K.I.S.S. rule.
 Keep it short and simple.”